What are the opening hours?

 I'm not a member, but I do have a ticket for Micropia and would like to visit.
 Can I reserve a start time as well?

 You can make a reservation at Mijn ARTIS .
 After you log in at Mijn ARTIS, click on 'I already have a Micropia entranceticket and I'm not a member'.

 I've made a reservation, but won't be able to make it.
 Can I cancel?

 You can cancel your reservation up to 24 hours in advance.
 When you cancel your reservation later than these 24 hours, you're at risk to pay €2.50 for the cost of a start time that can't be used anymore.
 You can cancel by clicking on this link and fill in the contact form.
 After you complete and send this form, the cancellation is final.
 We can't reschedule your reservation.
 If you want to visit ARTIS or Micropia at another day or time, you'll have to make a new reservation yourself.

 Visit, safety and hygiene

 Do I have to wear a face mask during my visit?

+It is mandatory for visitors of 13 years and older to wear a face mask in indoor locations like Micropia.
 Micropia complies with the policy of the government, the local security region and the National Institute for Public Health and the Environment (RIVM).
-Micropia follows the appeal of the Mayor of Amsterdam and advises visitors of 13 years and older to wear a face mask in the museum.
 Please stay at home if you are in the high-risk category or are experiencing symptoms.